Aarkan1/Vue_Boilerplate/README.md

 npm run build
 ```

-To add a new page, you need to update 2 places: NavBar and router.js.
+To add a new page, you need to update routes in router.js.

 There is a reactive store to place global variables.